duckduckgo/DesignResourcesKit/README.md

 # DesignResourcesKit

+> [!IMPORTANT]
+> 👋 Thanks for your interest in DuckDuckGo!
+The source code for this project has been moved to [duckduckgo/apple-browsers](https://github.com/duckduckgo/apple-browsers) and this repo no longer accepts contributions.
+> Please file any bug reports or feature requests in the new repo.

 ## What is it?
 `DesignResourcesKit` is a narrowly scoped Swift package containing the implementation of design system elements for iOS and macOS apps.
 This currently only includes colors and typography.
 See the full documentation here: https://app.asana.com/0/1202500774821704/1204423793264693/f